aaakgod/aaakgod.github.io/_posts/2019-01-10-Loan-forecast.md

 ```
 ![07.png](/picturesWork/07.png)
 Again, there are some extreme values.
 Clearly, both ApplicantIncome and LoanAmount require some amount of data munging.
 LoanAmount has missing and well as extreme values values, while ApplicantIncome has a few extreme values, which demand deeper understanding.
 We will take this up in coming sections.
+1+ $a \in b$
+a